Bouwles/DriftSync/README.md

 ### Run

-All functionality is launched from a single entry point:
+All functionality is launched from a single point:

 ```bash
 python launch.py